robmarkcole/HASS-Deepstack-object/README.md

 # HASS-Deepstack-object
 [Home Assistant](https://www.home-assistant.io/) custom components for using Deepstack object detection.
 [Deepstack](https://python.deepstack.cc/) is a service which runs in a docker container and exposes deep-learning models via a REST API.
+Deepstack [object detection](https://python.deepstack.cc/object-detection) can identify 80 different kinds of objects, including people (`person`) and animals.
 There is no cost for using Deepstack, although you will need a machine with 8 GB RAM.
 On your machine with docker, pull the latest image (approx. 2GB):

 ```
 docker pull deepquestai/deepstack